3800 Degrees

-3800 Degrees is a mixtape by American rapper YoungBoy Never Broke Again.
+3800 Degrees is the eighteenth solo mixtape by American rapper YoungBoy Never Broke Again.
 It was released through Never Broke Again & Atlantic Records on October 7, 2022.
 The album features guest appearances from E-40, Mouse on tha Track, and Shy Glizzy.
 The mixtape is thought to pay homage to Juvenile's 1998 400 Degreez and Lil Wayne's 2002 500 Degreez.
 YoungBoy's in-house producer Jason "Cheese" Goldberg mixed, mastered, and engineered every track on the mixtape.
 The album also features production from many prestigious producers such as Drum Dummie, JahDaGod, Leor Shevah, TayTayMadeIt, and Wheezy.
 The mixtape marks his fourth solo project in 2022, as well as his fifth overall.

 Background

 In September 2022, Youngboy Never Broke Again released the mixtape Realer 2, which peaked at number 6 on the Billboard 200.
 He announced the release of 3800 Degrees, his third project released in 2 months, via his YouTube channel stating, "To whom stabbed me in my back laughing like me being counted out funny—it's all good."
 On Instagram he added, "I just need everyone to go against me, I need the energy."